hanielmaia/hanielmaia/README.md

 # Hii, I'm Haniel Maia 👋
-## A computer networks student at IFPB.
+## Computer networks student.
 At the same time, I study Front-End and other languages ​​on my own.
 ### You can find me at ⬇︎
 <div>
   <a href="https://github.com/hanielmaia">